 Yellow cornmeal is a versatile and nutritious ingredient commonly used in cooking and baking.
 It is made from dried and ground yellow corn, specifically from the endosperm of the corn kernel.
 Here’s a closer look at yellow cornmeal:

-Appearance and Texture: Yellow cornmeal has a fine to medium texture, which can vary depending on the specific grind.
-It ranges in color from pale yellow to deep golden yellow, giving it a vibrant appearance.
+Appearance and Texture: Yellow cornmeal has a fine to medium texture, varying depending on the grind.
+It ranges from pale to deep golden yellow, giving it a vibrant appearance.

 Nutritional Value: Yellow cornmeal is a good source of carbohydrates and dietary fiber.
 It also contains essential minerals like iron and magnesium.
 It is naturally gluten-free, making it suitable for individuals with gluten sensitivities or celiac disease.